 A shower door is a bit of a luxury that many people cut out of their budget to save money.
-However, many people realize how big of a difference a shower door can make when it comes to keeping the water within the shower.
-No shower door = a great big mess in the bathroom with water flying everywhere.
+However, many people realize how big of a difference a door can make when it comes to keeping the water within the bath.
+No door = a great big mess in the bathroom with water flying everywhere.
 This creates more work when it comes to cleaning and can also present mold and mildew issues.
-The great thing about shower doors is that they can always be added later and there are shapes and styles available for everyone’s bathroom and budget.
-By choosing the one of these top rated shower doors in this article, you can eliminate the moldy shower curtain and change the entire way your bathroom looks when you walk in.
+The great thing about doors is that they can always be added later and there are shapes and styles available for everyone’s bathroom and budget.
+By choosing the one of the below, you can eliminate the moldy curtain and change the entire way your bathroom looks when you walk in.
 Continue reading or skip to reviews of the best shower doors now.

-Shower doors are great to have.
-Many people do not realize how big of a decision it is to decide on the shower door that is right for their home.
-Most throw up a curtain and call it a day.
+Shower doors complete the look of your bathroom.
+Many people do not realize how big of a decision it is to decide on the one that is right for their home.
+Many throw up a curtain and call it a day.
 In a pinch, this works well enough, but it isn’t a perfect solution.
-True sliding shower doors make it virtually impossible for water to splash out of the shower, whereas a curtain will not always close completely.
-The best shower doors are also going to look great.
+True sliding doors make it virtually impossible for water to splash out of the bath, whereas a curtain will not always close completely.
+They are also going to look great.
 They are easy to clean, resist mold, mildew, and even soap scum.
-These shower doors also allow you to have more light in your shower, which is ideal for women who shave while showering.
-You still have a variety of types shower doors to choose from.
+These doors also allow you to have more light in your bathroom, which is ideal for women who shave while showering.
+You still have a variety of doors to choose from.
 All of which can class up your bathroom just a little bit more.

-When it comes to shower doors, you can choose to have a clear glass door, glass doors with designs on them, or frosted sliding doors.
-There are also framed and frameless doors available, simple doors, doors that work best with a bathtub/shower combination, and those that are simply for a walk in shower.
-There are also corner glass doors for showers that are in the corner of your bathroom.
-In many cases, you can also choose the color of the frame for your glass doors.
+When it comes to options, you can choose to have a clear glass door, glass doors with designs on them, or frosted sliding doors.
+There are also framed and frameless doors available, simple doors, doors that work best with a bathtub/shower combination, and those that are simply for a walk in.
+There are also corner glass doors for areas that are in the corner of your bathroom.
+In many cases, you can also choose the color of the frame for your glass.

 Installing a Shower Door

-If you are concerned about how hard it may be to tackle installing a shower door, you do not have to let this be something that holds you back.
+If you are concerned about how hard it may be to tackle installation, you do not have to let this be something that holds you back.
 It may take a little time to get it done, but it is not a hard task.

 To help you decide which glass door you want for your home, here are a few of the most popular choices.
 All of these are built to last and beautiful to see inside any home.

-If you like the idea of only one sliding door, you may love this shower door, according to many Dreamline shower door reviews.
+If you like the idea of only one sliding door, you may love this option, according to many Dreamline reviews.
 It has a towel bar on the stationary door and tempered glass.
-It comes with a lifetime warranty and everything you need except the SlimLine shower base.
+It comes with a lifetime warranty and everything you need except the SlimLine base.

-This is one of the best frameless bathtub shower doors.
-It has a hinged tub door that is pure tempered glass.
+This is one of the best frameless options for bathtubs.
+This Dreamline shower door has a hinged tub door that is pure tempered glass.
 The door is reversible so that you can put it where you need it.
 It is recommended that you have a professional install it, but it is not necessary.

-When it comes to Dreamline shower doors a popular choice for many is the pivoting shower door.
-It is clear, thick tempered glass and includes chrome hardware.
-You can reverse the door so that it opens from either direction and closes using a magnetic strip to ensure it will keep water in the shower where it belongs.
+When it comes to Dreamline, a popular choice for many is the pivoting model.
+This Dreamline shower door is clear, thick tempered glass and includes chrome hardware.
+You can reverse the door so that it opens from either direction and closes using a magnetic strip to ensure it will keep water where it belongs.

-Kohler shower doors have always been a popular choice, especially when it comes to frameless sliding shower doors.
-This is an Eurostyle door that opens and closes quietly.
+Kohler shower doors have always been a popular choice, especially when it comes to frameless options.
+This is a Eurostyle door that opens and closes quietly.
 It installs easily and the CleanCoat glass coating on the doors will repel water to ensure easy cleanup.